This is a Story

 As I said, those two events opened a door for me to start writing reviews of old Dragon Magazines as microblogs.
 It was fun, filled with screenshots, and cheeky comments.
 I think I scratch a nostalgia itch for myself and my friends and got the most engagement out of anything I had ever posted to the internet (don’t you people like art?).

 Which leads me to now.
-To this moment where I get to scratch that itch in a different way once again.
-As you might have guessed, I have a nostalgia for the early days of the internet, where massive organizations didn’t control all the things you see.
+I have a nostalgia for the early days of the internet, where massive organizations didn’t control all the things you see.
 I pine for the days when blogs were this delightful archive of the weird that could be found without a blue checkmark retweet or a paid influencer posting.
-So here we are…

-I know I can’t reclaim the magic of the early internet with this exercise.
+I know I can’t reclaim the magic of the early internet.
+We are past that moment.
 I know that Facebook, Google, and all the rest have permanently destroyed the promise of the open internet.
 It doesn’t mean I’m not going to try.

 My grandma always told me, “Keith.
 We are Kennedy Democrats!”
 It’s a loaded phrase filled with family history I might go into one day, but leads me to my favorite quote, which I will leave you with.